rubensbiork/ampiri-android-sdk/README.md

 ### Avoiding the 65K Limit ###

-If adding third party network SDKs and adapters, if you receive a dex error, you may need to enable multidexing in your build.gradle file.
+If you receive a dex error while adding third party network SDKs and adapters, you may need to enable multidexing in your build.gradle file.

 ```
 defaultConfig {